 Emergency Operations Plan

-SFA provides the Emergency Operations Policy and Emergency Operations Plan as an all-hazard emergency management guidance.
+The university provides HOP policy 05-506 and the Emergency Operations Plan as an all-hazard emergency management guidance.
 This EOP is built upon scalable, flexible, and adaptable coordinating systems to align key roles and responsibilities across the university when an emergency occurs, since it is not always obvious at the outset of a seemingly minor event whether the incident will remain minor and contained, or whether it might be the initial phase of a larger and rapidly growing threat.
 This plan describes both authorities and practices for managing and coordinating the response to incidents that range from the serious but purely isolated, to large-scale incidents and natural disasters.

 This plan is founded on the principles of the National Incident Management System, which provides a national template that enables federal, state, and local governments and private sector nongovernmental organizations to work together effectively and efficiently.